 What technology should children have, and when will it hinder their brain development?

-The average American child soaks up over seven hours a day of media in the form of television, computers, video games, and other devices.
+The average American child between the ages of 8 and 18 soaks up over seven hours a day of media in the form of television, computers, video games, and other devices, according to a Kaiser Family Foundation study.
 While many parents want their children to be prepared for a world becoming increasingly dependent on technology, recent studies have shown that so-called educational television for children 24 months and under is not beneficial, and increased exposure to media may actually harm development for children of all ages.

 Birth to 24 Months